101+ VEGAN GROCERY LIST ITEMS TO GET TODAY (SAMPLE FOR BEGINNERS)

 - Cybele’s Free to Eat Cookies (I love the Birthday Cake flavor)

-- Partake Chocolate Chip Cookies
+- Partake Cookies

 Again, these are all cleaned-up packaged foods that are great to have around as a bridge snack or whenever you need a little pick-me-up.
 I’m personally in need of a snack most days to hold me over until dinner, and I’ll often have the Simple Mills crackers with some hummus or Bitchin’ sauce.